Mohamad-sakib/step-journey/scripts.md

 ## Challenge & Frustration

+But every exciting journey comes with its fair share of challenges…

 - Not everything came easy.
 There were moments when we felt stuck, confused, or just plain exhausted.
 Some of us struggled through math exams or English presentations.
 The spider-web activity during outbound took forever.
 Sprint nights were long, and coding tests with time limits pushed us to the edge.

 - There were mistakes too—using ChatGPT the wrong way, naming variables poorly, or just not understanding what the code was doing.
 Bootcamp felt like it was moving too fast.
 Sometimes we faced tough feedback, and yes, some of our peers didn’t make it through.
 That hit hard.